 Do you want to offer net terms to your buyers?

 Can you repay your financing within 12 weeks?

-Most businesses will find themselves in need of a loan at some point—and it can be difficult to decide where to turn for that funding.
-Fortunately, both Fundbox and Kabbage can be a great option for business owners.
-And now that you understand what Fundbox vs. Kabbage can offer for small business owners and how they differ from each other each, it should be pretty simple to determine which will be the best fit for your business.
+Most businesses will find themselves in need of financing at some point—and it can be difficult to decide where to turn for that funding.
+Fortunately, both Fundbox and Kabbage Funding can be great options for business owners.
+And now that you understand what Fundbox vs. Kabbage Funding can offer for small business owners and how they differ from each other, you should be able to determine which will be the best fit for your business.